art-o-matic/walter-tvkitchen-implementation/README.md

 # To restart machine:

-After restart (sudo reboot), kafka and zookeeper will autostart, but TVKitchen then needs to be RESTARTED:
+After restart (sudo reboot), kafka, zookeeper, and TVKitchen will autostart.

-	sudo supervisorctl restart tvkitchen

 ----------------